wdawson/okta.github.io/_source/_posts/2018-05-10-build-video-chat-app-with-javascript-webrtc-and-okta.md

 ---
 layout: blog_post
-title: Build a Video Chat Service with JavaScript, WebRTC and Okta
+title: Build a Video Chat Service with JavaScript, WebRTC, and Okta
 author: rdegges
-description: "This post witll demonstrate how to build a video chat service with JavaScript, WebRTC and Okta."
+description: "This post will demonstrate how to build a video chat service with JavaScript, WebRTC, and Okta."
 tags: [video chat, JavaScript, WebRTC, Okta, chat service, saas, tutorial]
 tweets:
-  - "Learn how to build a video conference service with WebRTC, JavaScript and @okta >"
+  - "Learn how to build a video conference service with WebRTC, JavaScript, and @okta >"
   - "Wanna build a simple video chat service with JavaScript?
 Read this post to find out how! >"
 ---